Sckathach/camelram-beta/README.md

 ```

 ### Build the project with ocamlbuild
-⚠️ It seems there is an issue with the permissions, make sure to store and build the project on a linux partition ⚠️
+⚠️ It seems there is an issue with the permissions, make sure to build the project on a linux partition ⚠️
 ```sh
 ocamlbuild -use-menhir main.native
 ```